Examination Results 2017

-2016 examination results represent the third successive year of improved performance both in grades achieved but also in progress made when compared with attainments levels of pupils on entering the school.
+2017 examination results represent the third successive year of improved performance in grades achieved and also excellent progress made when compared with attainment levels of pupils on entering the school.

 The Performance of Disadvantaged Pupils